 Purple-naped Sunbird Kurochkinegramma hypogrammicum occurs Burma to Greater Sundas, with lisettae in southern Yunnan (Xishuangbanna).
 HABITAT & BEHAVIOR Lowland forests, to 1000 m (3,280 ft.); often in lower stories.
-Sips nectar, sometimes hovering in front of flower, probing with decurved bill and lapping up the liquid with its bristly tongue.
+Sips nectar, sometimes hovering in front of flower, probing with decurved bill and lapping up liquid with its bristly tongue.
 Also eats insects, spiders, and berries.
 ID & COMPARISON With its diagnostic heavily streaked yellow underparts, may be confused with Streaked Spiderhunter Arachnothera magna, but Streaked Spiderhunter larger and has streaked upperparts and underparts and a much longer and more decurved bill.
 Male Purple-naped has olive-green upperparts, with metallic purple on nape, rump, and uppertail coverts.
 Tail blackish with white tips to outer tail feathers.
 Female lacks purple.
 BARE PARTS Bill black; feet yellowish-brown.
 VOICE Call a single cheep, delivered in long, monotonous series when alarmed or excited.
-Song typically consists of three notes. — Craig Brelsford
+Song typically consists of 3 notes. — Craig Brelsford

 THE SUNBIRDS OF CHINA